Creativity SIG

 Creativity Competition

-The ALL Creativity SIG announces its first competition: Student Creativity Competition.
+In 2026 the ALL Creativity SIG announced its first Student Creativity Competition.

 The 2026 edition of the competition is now closed.
 A review of the competition and examples of work can be found here.